People

 Lauren Duan || MD-PhD Student

-Lauren is a second-year MD-PhD student in the MSTP.
+Lauren is an MD-PhD student in the MSTP.
 She is excited to explore oligodendrocyte biology in aging and neurodegenerative disease in the Zuchero lab.
 Lauren’s interest in neurodegeneration first sparked while working with Dr. Lindsey Hayes as a neuroscience major at Johns Hopkins, where she studied nucleocytoplasmic transport defects and dynamics in ALS-FTD.
 After graduating, she also spent time studying cardiovascular biology in the labs of Drs.
 Sean Wu and William Goodyer at Stanford, using single-cell multi-omics methods and developing novel antibody conjugates for targeted imaging and therapeutic applications.
 When not in lab or class, she loves eating her way through the Bay Area, walking her cat Junie, hiking (slowly), and playing tennis.

 Christina Bazan || Administrative Assistant